Volunteer with Delta Therapy Dogs

 Your dog may be suitable for a Therapy Dog role, but not quite ready.
 If this is the case we can connect you to a Delta accredited trainer for some additional training support.

-The Delta Institute is the accrediting body for positive reward based trainers who have undertaken the national accredited training course conducted by Delta.
+The Delta Institute is the accrediting body for positive reinforcement trainers who have undertaken the national accredited training course conducted by Delta.

 Click here to find a trainer in your area.

 If after reading the Assessment process and selection criteria, you feel that you and your dog are ready and suited to the role of Therapy Dog Team with Delta, we invite you to submit your Expression of Interest.

 When is the next Assessment Day in my area?